subfuzion/appmesh-blog/colorapp/walkthrough.md

 In addition to the previously defined environment variables, you will also need to export the following:

 * `SERVICES_DOMAIN` - the base namespace to use for service discovery (e.g., `cluster.local`).
 For this demo, we will use `demo.local`.
-This means that the colorgateway virtual service will send requests to the colorteller virtual service at `colorteller.demo.local`.
+This means that the gateway virtual service will send requests to the colorteller virtual service at `colorteller.demo.local`.
 * `KEY_PAIR_NAME` - your [Amazon EC2 Key Pair] to log into your EC2 instances.

 You can also override the demo script's default cluster size (5) by setting `CLUSTER_SIZE`: